Reviews You Can Rely On

 Some tripods can transform into a monopod when you only need one leg for added stability, while others are permanently welded together and cannot be disassembled.
 For our purposes, models that can change shape and come equipped with a variety of features are more versatile, making them suitable for a wide range of conditions.

-The Vanguard Altra Pro 2+, in both its carbon and aluminum versions, offers some of the best scores in this metric thanks to its rich features offerings.
+The Vanguard Alta Pro 2+, in both its carbon and aluminum versions, is quite feature-rich.
 For starters, it has a removable center post that can be set to a variety of positions and angles and is nearly effortless to adjust after a bit of practice.
-It can handle shots very close to the ground while still offering a maximum extension of 5.68 ft.
+It can handle shots very close to the ground while still offering a maximum extension of 5.68 feet.
 It also has several attachment points for accessories like ring lights or microphones.
-The Manfrotto MT190 also offers excellent versatility, with the center column able to swing out 90 degrees and can get your camera three inches from the ground.

-In terms of versatility, we also value the variety of cameras that can be accommodated.
+We also consider the variety of cameras a tripod can accommodate.
 The Aureday 74 and the UBeesize come with built-in cell phone mounts that easily attach to the tripod's head, though it's worth noting that inexpensive cell phone mounts can be purchased separately for any tripod.
-Some models offer the added flexibility of converting into a monopod, such as the Phopik 77 and 3 Legged Thing Punks Travis.
-These options feature a leg that can be quickly unscrewed, allowing you to create a monopod in a matter of seconds.
+Some models, such as the Phopik 77 and 3 Legged Thing Punks Travis, allow you to unscrew a leg and convert your tripod to a monopod in a matter of seconds.

-Lockable shoulder joints like those found on the Benro Carbon Slim allow you to flip out the legs for a variety of adjustable heights.
+Lockable shoulder joints allow you to flip out the legs for a variety of adjustable heights.
+Credit: Zach Lovell

 tripod - there are various shoulder lock locations and release types, though...